 Today we head back to Nadi, so we have to be packed up and out of the bure by 1000H.

-Breakfast this morning was two fresh made donuts with maple syrup, I put them aside for afters then i waited for my made to order omelette.
+Breakfast this morning was two fresh made donuts with maple syrup, I put them aside for afters then I waited for my made to order omelette - yum.
 After breaky we packed up and headed back to the office to settle the bill and try to find a spot in the shade to hang out till boarding time at 1330H.
 Lunch helped to fill in some time.
 We found the only tree that gave us enough shade for the two of us and being on the sunrise side of the resort we enjoyed the weather kept cool by the easterly breeze.
 The Yasawa flyer arrived on time but the three hour ride back to Nadi is always the most uncomfortable ride ever.
 The seats on the open window Nadi busses are far more comfortable then the Yasawa Flyer.
+We should have booked the Captains Lounge!

 Water: drinkable from the tap, declination